jerefrer/tibetan-to-phonetics-app/README.md

 ![Demo](./docs/index-small.jpg)

 * Choose your prefered transliteration style at the top
-* Paste your tibetan in the left box
+* Paste your Tibetan in the left box
 * Click *Copy to clipboard* at the top of the right box to copy the transliteration